-The AAs will manage operations for fish passage and protection at CRS facilities.
+The AAs will manage operations for fish passage and protection measures at CRS facilities.
 The intended operation may be modified for brief periods of time due to unexpected equipment failures or other conditions.
 These events can result in short periods when projects are operating outside normal specifications due to unexpected or emergency events.
-Where there are significant biological effects of more than short duration emergencies impacting fish, the AAs will coordinate with the Regional Forum (2020 NMFS BiOp, page 38 and 2020 USFWS BiOp, page 26) to develop and implement appropriate adaptive management actions to address the situation.
+Where there are significant biological effects of more than short duration emergencies impacting fish, the AAs will coordinate with the Regional Forum (2020 CRS BA, page 2-71) to develop and implement appropriate adaptive management actions to address the situation.
 The AAs will take all reasonable steps to limit the duration of any fish emergency.
 The AAs will operate in accordance with the TMT Emergency Protocols identified in Appendix 1 of the WMP.